310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Kanata %}
-…?
-Chiaki, you do not seem up for this… You do not look energetic, are you alright?
+…? chiaki, you do not seem up for this… you do not look energetic, are you alright?
 {% endbubble %}

 {% bubble Tetora %}